m3data/collective-futurecrafting/_craft/provocation.md

 background_opacity="0.3"
 background_size="100%"
 background_position="center"
 content="<h2>Horizon Two (H2): Emergence of the Adjacent Possible</h2><p>This is where things get interesting.
 New ideas, experiments, and possibilities are sprouting up like mushrooms after rain.
 It is messy, contested, and full of friction as elements of both H1 and H3 collide.
 Some ideas will flourish, others will fade, but all teach us something.
 Horizon 2 is where the seeds of change become radicles.
-But people are coming together to create new ways of living, working, and being that honour the Earth and each other.</p>
+People are coming together to create new ways of living, working, and being that honour the Earth and each other.</p>
 <details class='accordion'>
         <summary class='accordion__trigger'>The challenge</summary>
         <div class='accordion__content'>